🔗 What is internal linking in SEO? (Direct answer)

 What is an orphan page and why is it bad for SEO?

 An orphan page receives zero internal links from any other page on the site.
-Orphan pages are problematic because Google may never discover them, they receive zero link equity, and they are disconnected from topical authority architecture.
+Orphan pages are problematic because Google may never discover them via crawl, they receive zero link equity, and they are disconnected from topical authority architecture.
 Every important page should have at least 3–5 internal links pointing to it.
-Audit for orphans monthly.
-The numbers are consistently worse than most people expect.
+Across 47 site audits at IndexCraft, 15–25% of published pages on content-heavy sites have no internal links pointing to them.
+Orphan page audits should be the first step of any internal linking improvement project.

 How do internal links affect AI Overviews and GEO?

-Internal links influence AI citations through three mechanisms: (1) they build topical authority — sites with strong cluster architecture are cited more frequently in AI Overviews; (2) they distribute equity to push pages into the top-10 ranking positions, which Dataslayer analysis found account for approximately 92.36% of successful AI Overview citations; (3) they create semantic relationship signals that help AI engines understand your expertise breadth.
-The Semrush 2025 AI Overviews study (10M+ keywords) and seoClarity's data confirming ~475% YoY growth in AI Overview prevalence on mobile both show that strong internal link architecture is an indirect but measurable driver of AI citation frequency.
+Internal links influence AI citations through three mechanisms: (1) they build topical authority — sites with strong cluster architecture are cited more frequently; (2) they push pages into top-10 rankings, which Dataslayer analysis found account for approximately 92.36% of successful AI Overview citations; (3) they create semantic relationship signals that help AI engines understand your site's expertise breadth. seoClarity data confirmed ~475% YoY growth in AI Overview prevalence on US mobile from September 2024 to September 2025 — making strong internal link architecture an increasingly valuable driver of AI citation frequency.

 Should internal links open in a new tab?

 Internal links should generally NOT open in a new tab.
-Opening in new tabs is appropriate for external links but creates tab clutter and breaks the back-button pattern for internal navigation.
+Opening in new tabs is appropriate for external links but creates tab clutter and breaks the back-button navigation pattern for internal content.
 The exception is links within tools, dashboards, or multi-step processes where users need to reference content alongside their current workflow.

-The master pillar page connecting all dimensions of modern SEO — including how internal linking integrates with every pillar.
+Read the E-E-A-T guide →The master pillar page connecting all dimensions of modern SEO — including how internal linking integrates with technical SEO, topical authority, and AI citation strategy.